mturvillehei/DFB_Solver/README.md

 # Analysis.py

 ### Overview
-The Analysis the analysis process, handling command-line arguments, configuration loading, and execution of post-processing calculations.
+The Analysis script handles post-processing calculations with different options for operations to perform on the solved dataset.

 ### Key Functions